Westsi/dormouse/README.md

 - `-o` - file name of output file which will be placed in `out/ARCHITECTURE`

 ## SSA
 To see output, view `out/ssa`.
 An example program is shown below.
+Note: SSA is still WIP.

 Before optimizations:
 ```